thepetk/rhoai-template/templates/ilab/content/docs/index.md

 ## RHOAI Notebook with Jupyter Notebooks and InstructLab

 This application focuses on deploying an RHOAI workbench notebook, running on Python 3.11 with `instructlab` installed.

+### TODO: Add instructions on how someone can access RHOAI.